Chinese mainland reports 11 new confirmed COVID-19 cases

-BEIJING, June 13 (Xinhua) -- Chinese health authority said Saturday that it received reports of 11 new confirmed COVID-19 cases on the Chinese mainland Friday, of which six were domestically transmitted and five were imported.
+Chinese health authority said Tuesday that it received reports of 11 new confirmed COVID-19 cases on the Chinese mainland Monday, including three imported cases and eight locally-transmitted ones.

-All of the domestically transmitted cases were reported in Beijing, the National Health Commission said in its daily report.
+Of the three imported cases, two were reported in Shanghai and one in Sichuan, the National Health Commission said in its daily report.

-No deaths related to the disease or new suspected cases were reported Friday, according to the commission.
+No deaths related to the disease or new suspected COVID-19 cases were reported Monday.

-On Friday, two people were discharged from hospitals after recovery.
+On Monday, 18 COVID-19 patients were discharged from hospitals after recovery.

-As of Friday, the overall confirmed cases on the mainland had reached 83,075, including 74 patients who were still being treated, with no one in severe condition.
+As of Monday, the overall confirmed cases on the mainland had reached 83,693, including 242 patients who were still being treated, with seven in severe conditions.

-Altogether 78,367 people had been discharged after recovery and 4,634 people had died of the disease, the commission said.
+Altogether 78,817 people had been discharged after recovery, and 4,634 had died of the disease on the mainland, the commission said.

-The commission said 98 asymptomatic cases, including 48 imported cases, were still under medical observation.
+The commission said 149 asymptomatic cases, including 80 from outside of the mainland, were still under medical observation.